Intro: You’ve been had!

 In closing, the future is here - though certainly unevenly distributed - and the challenges of getting predictable Kubernetes storage performance to your workloads are now more tractable.
 You no longer need to budget 62 or 6300 years to sort through some of the ways your storage will impact your performance.

 Give Mayastor a try - and please let us know what you think.
-It remains Alpha, and I truly think it is breakthrough in Kubernetes storage performance.
+It remains Beta, and I truly think it is breakthrough in Kubernetes storage performance.